dmi3kno/ilbm-article/ilbm_article.md

       address: New York, NY
 date: |
   | First version: 2021-06-29
-  | This version: 2021-09-10
+  | This version: 2021-10-27
 linestretch: 1.2
 colorlinks: true
 abstract: |
  \noindent\setstretch{1}
  This paper extends the application of Bayesian inference to probability distributions defined in terms of its quantile function.
 We describe the method of *indirect likelihood* to be used in the Bayesian models with sampling distributions which lack an explicit cumulative distribution function.
 We provide examples and demonstrate the equivalence of the "quantile-based" (indirect) likelihood to the conventional "density-defined" (direct) likelihood.
 We consider practical aspects of the numerical inversion of quantile function by root-finding required by the indirect likelihood method.
-In particular, we consider a problem of ensuring the validity of an arbitrary quantile function with the help of Chebyshev polynomials and provide useful tips and implementation of these algorithms in Stan and R. We also extend the same method to propose the definition of an *indirect prior* and discuss the situations where it can be useful. \vspace{.8cm}
+In particular, we consider the problem of ensuring the validity of an arbitrary quantile function with the help of Chebyshev polynomials and provide useful tips and implementation of these algorithms in Stan and R. We also extend the same method to propose the definition of an *indirect prior* and discuss the situations where it can be useful. \vspace{.8cm}

 output:
   bookdown::pdf_document2: